A comprehensive guide to hemp insulation: a sustainable choice for insulating homes

 Hemp batt wall insulation in a wood framed wall © Nature Fibres

-Hemp insulation products available through Nature Fibres:
+Hemp insulation products available locally or online:

 • Flexible and compressible insulation batts;